yonasBSD/zyn/ROADMAP.md

 * test snapshot rendering
 * debugging output

-### Exit criteria
+### ✅ Exit Criteria

-* diagnostics can be constructed without macros
+- [ ] diagnostics can be constructed without macros
-* diagnostics can be snapshot tested
+- [ ] diagnostics can be snapshot tested
-* backend implementations are internal details
+- [ ] backend implementations are internal details

 ---